 VA loans are only available to eligible military personnel and their families.
 Financing for these mortgages is provided by private lenders and guaranteed by the U.S. Department of Veterans Affairs (VA).
 This reduces the risk for the lender, allowing them to give borrowers exclusive benefits.

 VA loans offer low interest rates, no down payment requirement, and flexible credit and income guidelines.
-Because these loans are a military benefit, they can be used multiple times, so borrowers don’t have to choose whether to use their loan for a starter or a forever home.
-They can do both.
+Because these loans are a military benefit, they can be used multiple times, so borrowers don’t have to choose whether to use their loan for a starter or a forever home; they can do both.

 U.S. Department of Agriculture (USDA) Loan

-USDA mortgages are guaranteed by the U.S. Department of Agriculture (USDA) to stimulate growth in rural areas through affordable housing opportunities.
+These mortgages are guaranteed by the U.S. Department of Agriculture (USDA) to stimulate growth in rural areas through affordable housing opportunities.

 A USDA loan makes homeownership possible for many first-time buyers in rural and suburban areas by offering no down payment, flexible credit requirements, and lower mortgage insurance rates.